Melissa Quam, MA, LMFT

 A collaborative approach to therapy is very important to Melissa in her relationship with patients and their families.
 She wants to be able to encourage people in such a way that they are able to sustain themselves in their growth and healing, and believes that collaboration and connection is an invaluable way to do so.
 Melissa thinks in a systemic way, and wants to treat the entire individual in the context of their life; focusing on an individual’s strengths, biology, history, and current supports/skills.
-Melissa wants to make sure that through her relationship with patients and their families she is encouraging their growth, providing a safe and nurturing environment, building trust, and increasing use of skills so that individual can continue to have success in his/her life outside of the therapeutic relationship.
-It is her dream that, in the future, mental health care will be viewed as preventative part of everyone’s wellness.
-We will shift our culture in such a way that we view taking care of emotions, and healing from past hurts, as important as taking care of our physical bodies.
+Melissa wants to make sure that through her relationship with patients and their families she is encouraging their growth, providing a safe and nurturing environment, building trust, and increasing use of skills so that individual can continue to have success in his/her/their life outside of the therapeutic relationship.
+It is her dream that, in the future, mental health care will be viewed as preventative part of everyone’s wellness, that we will shift our culture in such a way that we view taking care of emotions, and healing from past hurts, as important as taking care of our physical bodies.
 After all, one does not exist without the other.

 Quote from a patient “Instead of avoiding the hard stuff, you embraced it.
 You challenged every stubborn bone in my body, but never gave up on me.”
 “You helped save my life, and for that I will forever be grateful.
 Thank you for never giving up on me.”

 Melissa enjoys being engaged in relationships, both at work and at home.
 When she is not working, she likes to spend time with her husband, children, and other extended family members.
 She loves learning new things and can often be found reading 3-4 books at a time.

 American Association of Marriage and Family Therapy